MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/integration-overview.md

 ---
-title: Customer journey from purchasing to Azure Stack Hub post-deployment | Microsoft Docs
+title: Azure Stack Hub datacenter integration overview
 description: Learn what to expect for a successful on-site deployment of Azure Stack Hub ruggedized from Microsoft, from planning to post-deployment.
 services: azure-stack
 documentationcenter: ''
-author: ashika789
+author: PatAltimore
 manager: femila
 editor: ''